 Sales tax is imposed on those LLCs that provide taxable business services in Rhode Island.
 The rate is currently set at seven percent (0.07).

 If you run a Rhode Island LLC that has employees, you must register for the Unemployment Insurance Tax and Employee Withholding Tax on the state of Rhode Island's Taxation website.

-Related Article: How to Dissolve an LLC in Rhode Island?
+Related Article: How to Cancel an LLC in Rhode Island

 Rhode Island LLC FAQs

 Can I Be My Own Resident Agent in Rhode Island?

 A Rhode Island resident must be a state resident or a company authorized to operate in the state, such as a registered agent service.
 You may pick an individual within the LLC, such as yourself.

 How Much Does It Cost to Register LLC in Rhode Island?

 Apart from the $150 filing fee, there are also additional costs involved, such as legal help for creating operating agreements and selecting managers, which would be another $100-$1000 depending on where you get this service from (it's usually recommended to hire someone who specializes in LLCs).

 Your lawyer should definitely know these things, but it never hurts to ask about all the details before hiring them, so there aren't any surprises later down the road when you receive invoices after invoices because something wasn't done properly.